vmkarhula/RoadSMHUP/README.md

   - Builds nicely in Visual Studio 2022 from the git
   - Runs a simple SHMUP that allows experimentation with various APIs and features without too much hassle.

+## Building and running

+ROADSHMUP is currently tested mostly in debug mode in Visual Studio 2022, so that's your best bet for running the game.

+There are some issues with the working directory not being included properly in the project.
+If you receive error in missing files, try setting it to the solution directory.

 ## Current external libraries used

 ### Glad